vedantpatel07756/3D-Wardrobe/README.md

 - 👕 **Virtual Try-On** with realistic 3D clothes using Phifud
 - 📸 Upload your own avatar or use a default 3D model
 - 🧥 Browse categories: Tops, Bottoms, Footwear, Accessories
-- 💾 Save favorite outfits to your virtual wardrobe
-- 🛒 Direct links to purchase selected items
-- 🔐 User authentication and profile management
-- 🌐 REST API integration with Flask backend
-- 🗂️ PostgreSQL relational database for structured data

 ## 🛠️ Tech Stack